izderadicka/audioserve/README.md

     docker run -d --name audioserve -p 3000:3000 -v /path/to/your/audiobooks:/audiobooks  izderadicka/audioserve --no-authentication /audiobooks

 Then open <http://localhost:3000> - and browse your collection.
 This is indeed the very minimal configuration of audioserve and **should not be used in production**.
-For real deployment you'd like provide provide more command line arguments (or environment variables or your custom config file) - see more complex example below.
+For real deployment you'd like provide provide more command line arguments (or environment variables or your custom config file) and it's **essential** to map persistent volume or bind writable host directory to audioserve data-dir (defaulted to /home/audioserve/.audioserve or can be set via `--data-dir` argument) - see more complex example below.

 There is also `izderadicka/audioserve:unstable` image, which is automatically built overnight from current master branch (so it contains latest features, but may have some issues).
 And of course you can build your own image very easily with provided `Dockerfile`, just run:

     docker build --tag audioserve .

-When building docker image you can use `--build-arg CARGO_ARGS=` to modify cargo build command and to add/or remove features (see below for details).
+When building docker image you can use `--build-arg CARGO_ARGS=` to modify cargo build command and to add/or remove features (see [below](#compiling-without-default-features-or-with-non-default-features) for details).
 For instance this command will build audioserve with transcoding cache `docker build --tag audioserve --build-arg CARGO_ARGS="--features transcoding-cache" .` If you want to build a debug version supply this build argument `--build-arg CARGO_RELEASE=""`.

 There is also one additional env. variable `PORT` - TCP port on which audioserve serves http(s) requests (defaults to: 3000) - this is useful for services like Heroku, where container must accept PORT variable from the service.

-A more realistic docker example (audioserve is an entry point to this container, so you can use all command line arguments of the program, to get help for the program run this command `docker run -it --rm izderadicka/audioserve --help`):
+A more realistic docker example (audioserve executable is an entry point to this container, so you can use all command line arguments of the program, to get help for the program run this command `docker run -it --rm izderadicka/audioserve --help`):

     docker run -d --name audioserve -p 3000:3000 \
         -v /path/to/your/audiobooks1:/collection1 \